 North Las Vegas Energy Star Certified Homes

-Since the average home in North Las Vegas is around 15 year old there’s a good chance that you’ll buy a Blue Energy Star Certified home.
-Energy Star Certification is the lowest level of energy certifications that go above and beyond Nevada’s energy efficient building codes.
+Since the average home in North Las Vegas is around 15 years old there’s a good chance that you’ll buy a Blue Energy Star Certified home.
+Energy Star Certification is the lowest level of energy certifications that go above and beyond Nevada’s energy-efficient building codes.

 Energy Star is the Environmental

-Protection Agency’s program that certifies that products consumers purchase are more energy efficient than others.
+Protection Agency’s program certifies that products consumers purchase are more energy-efficient than others.
 With houses, an inspection is required before their standard certification is issued.

 The step above Energy Star Certified homes is an NGBS Certified Home.
 ASHRAE, ICC, and the National Association of Home Builders designed this certification to give you- the homebuyer confidence.
 Above and beyond NGBS Certification is the Department of Energy’s “Zero Energy Ready Homes”.
-These are homes that are utilizing the technology that has come about in the last 20 years.
+These are homes that are utilizing many technology features that have come about in the last 20 years.

-A home must first be able to be an Energy Star Certified home and then the additional energy efficient home features are added together.
-If the home is 40%-50% more energy efficient that the area’s standard new construction home, they are rated Zero Energy Ready Home Certified.
+A home must first be able to be an Energy Star Certified home and then the additional energy-efficient home features are added together for a HERS Score.
+If the home is 40%-50% more energy-efficient than the area’s standard new construction home, they are rated Zero Energy Ready Home Certified.

 Energy Efficient Green Homes

-There are many certification besides Energy Star and Zero Certification depending on the home building product. there’s now Indoor airPLUS and Water Sense that cover AC/Heat and water friendly products.
+There are many certifications besides Energy Star and Zero Certification depending on the home building product. there’s now Indoor airPLUS and Water Sense that cover AC/Heat and water-friendly products.

 The home we live in uses 95% less energy each month than the rest of our zip code.
-We chose to a DOE Zero Energy Ready home.
+We chose to buy an NGBS Certified Home.
 It cost a few thousand dollars more but if we save $50 a month, in 5 years we are ahead of the game and we are being kind to the planet.

-When we look for resale homes for a client, we always check energy efficient homes first because in the resale market, these features are basically free.
+When we look for resale homes for a client, we always check energy-efficient homes first because, in the resale market, these features are basically free.
 Solar is the exception to that statement.
 Both solar pool systems and whole-house systems will have resale value depending on the condition and age.
 It’s also common for homebuyers to assume a solar system and panel lease.

-A newer trend of a couple of builders is to build every home in a subdivision with solar in the roof as a standard feature is not common but they sell very well.
-We expect to see more of all solar subdivisions.
+A newer trend of a couple of builders is to build every home in their subdivision with solar on the roof as a standard feature.
+It is not common but they sell very well.
+We expect to see more of all solar subdivisions in the future.

 Tankless water heaters are becoming standard in most subdivisions.
 They take a minute longer to get hot water to the shower but there is no energy being used to keep water hot 24/7.
 To learn more about Las Vegas’s water conservation efforts, read our blog about Water Conservation.
 You may also want to read our blog about Where Las Vegas’ water comes from.